jonasbjurel/shellyShedder/README.md

 <img src="https://github.com/jonasbjurel/shellyShedder/blob/01c5b2ffe72093523176ae9bcac66f30427e2571/pictures/Distributed.png" width="75%">

 *Figure 2.
-Shelly shedding script in distributed shedding configuration.*<br><br>
+Shelly shedding script in a distributed shedding configuration.*<br><br>
-In the distributed shedding mode setup, the shedding script running on one of the shelly devices part of the shedding group interacting with several remote shelly devices also participating in the shedding group to provide current readings, control of relays... <br>
+In the distributed shedding mode setup, the shedding script is running on one of the Shelly devices part of the shedding group and interacts with several remote Shelly devices also participating in the shedding group providing current readings, control of relays, etc.<br>
-Although in theory this setup provides the same functionality as for the atonomous mode - the characteristics is quite differen:
+Although in theory this setup provides the same functionality as for the atonomous mode - the characteristics is quite different:
 * It requires connectivity to work.
 * Lost connectivity could lead to unexpected behaviour impacting robustness.
-* The latency for measurement and control will be significantly higher than is the case for atonomous mode - leading to longer reaction times.
+* The latency for measurement and control will be significantly higher than is the case for atonomous mode, leading to longer reaction times.

 ### Load balancing to avoid excessive grid load.
 Another use case is to regulate the load drawn from the grid such that the current is capped below any potential grid provider threshold at which penalty fees apply.